-Loan to deposit ratio
+Loan-to-deposits ratio

 The Group emphasizes the importance of customer deposits as a source of funds to finance lending to customers, and mitigate against reliance on short-term interbank funding.
-A limit on the loan to deposit ratio is established and approved by the RC and monitored by the ALCO.
-Management alert triggers are also set on loan to deposit ratio for significant lending currencies and monitored by the ALCO.
+A limit on the loan-to-deposits ratio is established and approved by the RC and monitored by the ALCO.
+Management alert triggers are also set on loan-to-deposits ratio for significant lending currencies and monitored by the ALCO.